Introduction

 Can I hire a contractor to handle the permit process for me?

-Yes, if you hire a licensed contractor, they can manage the permit application process on your behalf, ensuring compliance with all local regulations.
+Hiring a licensed contractor can help as they can take care of the permit application process for you, ensuring everything complies with local regulations.